Splitting, Splicing and Projection in BPD Personalities

 to why suicidal ideation or attempts usually coexist with borderline

-and adoring, but you soon come to find that you can't relate
+charming and adoring, but you soon come to find that you can't relate

-to their bizarre behaviors.
+to some of his/her bizarre behaviors.

 keep efforting to understand what makes them tick, but you cannot.